Nearly half of adults in the United States have high blood pressure or hypertension.

 Calcium channel blockers

-Calcium is an important mineral, not just for bone health, but also for blood pressure.
+Calcium is an important mineral, not just for bone health but also for blood pressure.

 Calcium channel blockers prevent some calcium from being taken into the muscle cells of the heart and blood vessels.

-So by blocking some calcium, the heart doesn’t pump as forcefully—lowering your blood pressure.
+When there is more calcium in these cells, your heart pumps harder.
+By blocking some calcium, the heart doesn’t pump as forcefully—lowering your blood pressure.

 Types of calcium channel blockers include: